WE®: How Climate Change Is Affecting California

 And in California, which gets about 75 to 80 percent of its freshwater from the Sierra Nevada snowpack, that combination of rising temperatures and decreasing precipitation, particularly in the winter and early spring, could prove especially dangerous.

 “The Sierra Nevada snowpack functions as the most important natural reservoir of water in California.
-Under current conditions, the snowpack is created in fall and winter and slowly releases about 15 million acre-feet of water in the spring and summer, when California needs it most,” according to California Attorney General Xavier Becerra’s office.
+Under current conditions, the snowpack is created in fall and winter and slowly releases about 15 million acre-feet of water in the spring and summer, when California needs it most,” according to the California attorney general's office.
 “California’s dams and water storage facilities are built to handle the snow melt as it happened in the past.
 Higher temperatures are now causing the snowpack to melt earlier and all at once.
 Earlier and larger releases of water could overwhelm California’s water storage facilities, creating risk of floods and water shortages.”

 (Assuming there’s even snow to melt: Earlier this year, after “an historically dry December,” the snow-water equivalent (SWE) of the northern Sierra Nevada snowpack was at just 27 percent of its multi-decade average.)